 Algorithms Patrolling Content: Where’s the Harm?

-This paper reveals ways in which algorithms on the Facebook platform have the effect of suppressing content distribution without specifically targeting it for removal, and examines the consequential stifling of users’ speech.
-At the heart of it is an examination of the colloquial concept of a ‘shadow ban’.
-This is a term that refers to specific scenario where users’ content is hidden or deprioritised without informing them.
-The paper reveals how the Facebook shadow ban works by blocking dissemination in News Feed.
-This is Facebook’s recommender system that curates content for users, and is also the name of the algorithm that encodes the process.
+At the heart of this paper is an examination of the colloquial concept of a ‘shadow ban’.
+The paper reveals ways in which algorithms on the Facebook platform have the effect of suppressing content distribution without specifically targeting it for removal, and examines the consequential stifling of users’ speech.
+The paper reveals how the Facebook shadow ban is implemented by blocking dissemination of content in News Feed.
 The decision-making criteria are based on ‘behaviour’, a term that relates to activity of the page that is identifiable through patterns in the data.
 It’s a technique that is rooted in computer security, and raises questions about the balance between security and freedom of expression.

-Keywords: Online platforms, content moderation, social media, platform accountability, intermediary liability, Facebook, big tech, algorithms, freedom of expression, human rights law, internet law, digital services act, online harms, transparency, free speech.
+Keywords: Online platforms, content moderation, shadow bans, social media, platform accountability, intermediary liability, Facebook, big tech, algorithms, freedom of expression, human rights law, internet law, online safety bill, digital services act, online harms, transparency, free speech.

 Suggested Citation: Suggested Citation